Dan Quinn (American football): Early life

 Quinn was born on September 11, 1970, in Morristown, New Jersey.
 He was a captain of the Morristown High School football team as a center and linebacker, earning all-conference honors as a senior in 1988.
 Quinn attended Salisbury University and played for their football team from 1989 to 1993.
 He joined the team originally as a linebacker but transitioned to the defensive line, recording 135 tackles, two forced fumbles, a fumble recovery, and interception return touchdown during his career.
 He also participated with the school's track and field team, throwing the shot put, discus, and hammer.
 Quinn's 168.8 ft throw with the hammer was a school record until 2012.
 Quinn was inducted into Salisbury's Athletic Hall of Fame in 2005.

 Career

 Early coaching (1994–2012)

 Quinn began his football coaching career as a defensive line coach with the William & Mary Tribe in 1994 and the VMI Keydets in 1995.
 From 1996 to 1999, Quinn served as the defensive line coach for the Hofstra Pride and their defensive coordinator in 2000.
 He was hired as a defensive quality control coach by the San Francisco 49ers in 2001.
-He was promoted to defensive line coach in 2003, later working the same role for the Miami Dolphins (2005–2006), New York Jets (2007–2008), and Seattle Seahawks (2009–2010).
+Quinn was promoted to defensive line coach in 2003, later working the same role for the Miami Dolphins (2005–2006), New York Jets (2007–2008), and Seattle Seahawks (2009–2010).
 He also served as defensive coordinator of the Florida Gators in 2011 and 2012.